FutureProofHomes/Documentation/docs/satellite1-smart-speaker-enclosure-kit.md

     ![Image title](/assets/smart-speaker-enclosure-kit/mount_top_piece.jpg){ loading=lazy }
     1. Snap the LED diffuser into the top piece.

-    2. Lightly push the top piece assembly down on the enclsoures 4 ball joints making sure the headphone jack opening is facing the rear.
+    2. Lightly push the top piece assembly down on the enclosure's 4 ball joints making sure the headphone jack opening is facing the rear.
 </div>

-!!! success "Congratuations on Assembling your Satellite1 Smart Speaker!"
+!!! success "Congratulations on Assembling your Satellite1 Smart Speaker!"

     Power up the speaker with the Dev Kit's supplied 30W power USB-C power adapter and follow the necessary steps to [connect to Home Assistant](satellite1-connecting-to-ha.md), and then [stream some music](satellite1-streaming-music.md)!